Volunteer

 VolunTeens (grades 7-12)

-If you are ages 13-18 and would like to volunteer at the library, please reach out to our Adult and Teen Services Manager, Christine Edison at 630-409-3131 or by email.
+If you have questions about volunteering, please reach out to Adult and Teen Services Manager Christine Edison at 630-409-3131 or by email.